 For example, they may need to contact other departments or individuals to get more information about the situation.

-The 911 dispatcher makes sure that there is no delay in responding to the call.
+911 dispatchers make sure that there is no delay in responding to the call.

 They ensure that the caller gets immediate attention by routing the call to the right department or individual.

-The dispatcher will record the details of the call in case it needs to be investigated later.
+In addition, the dispatcher records the details of the call in case it needs to be investigated later.

-His/her duties also involve handling emergency calls 24 hours a day, 7 days a week.
+The 911 dispatcher work description also involves handling emergency calls 24 hours a day, 7 days a week.

 It also provides evidence if any legal proceedings arises from the incident.

-He/she performs other duties as assigned by the management.
-These may include taking messages, recording phone calls, updating databases, etc.
+They perform other duties as assigned by the management, which may include taking messages, recording phone calls, updating databases, etc.

-The 911 dispatcher will be responsible for ensuring that the organization’s policies and procedures are followed at all times.
+911 dispatchers are responsible for ensuring that the organization’s policies and procedures are followed at all times.